Astig-1982/The-Exoplanet-Project/README.md

 ## Bugs

 During the development I was lucky enough to encounter little to no significant bugs.
-Below are a few that unfotunately I couldn't get rid of.
+Below are a few that unfotunately I couldn't get rid of:

 - **Bug**: